Washington Bridge (Providence, Rhode Island): Current span

-The original (southern) span of the current bridge was opened on September 25, 1930 as a bascule bridge.
+The original (southern) span of the current bridge, funded through an order by Frederick S. Peck, the Commissioner of Finance for Rhode Island, opened on September 25, 1930, as a bascule bridge.
 Designed by engineer Clarence W. Hudson and architect Carl L. Otto, both of New York City, it is dedicated to George Washington, in honor of his crossing with General Rochambeau.
 It linked the old Fox Point Boulevard on the Providence side with the intersection of Warren and Taunton Avenues - Watchemoket Square - both of which still terminate at the East Providence end of the bridge.
 The four-lane bridge, which carries two lanes in each direction, was marked by four approximately 15 ft high by 8 ft wide at the base by 3 ft deep (4.6x2.4x0.9 m) stone monuments, all having identical bronze dedications to Washington on them.
 The bridge structure itself, with its stone façade and arches under the roadway, is similar to the Arlington Memorial Bridge in Washington, D.C., on a shortened scale.

 In 1959, the span, along with the approach roads, were redesignated as part of the newly created I-195, which, by the end of the year, extended to the Massachusetts border.
 However, it was determined that future congestion on the bridge was far too much for its future use.
-In 1968, a twin spanned bridge (which included retaining a portion of the original bridge to serve pedestrian/ bike traffic) was completed to the north of the original span.
-Separated by approximately twenty feet (6 m) the two interstate bridges were hemmed into the space afforded.
-It was at this time that two changes were made to the original bridge; the bascule section was permanently closed, as the new bridges were not designed to include bascule functions.
-The bridge monuments on the northern side of the bridge on each approach were relocated to the respective sides of the new western approach span, giving the bridge its final appearance.